 AFAR is dedicated to the advancement of innovative research in the field of healthy aging.
 For more than 30 years, it has supported physicians and scientists specializing in geriatric medicine and research to better understand how people’s bodies change as they age.

-On June 3, 2013, Bruce Roth, now senior vice president, Small Molecule Drug Discovery was awarded the 2013 SCI Perkin Medal for his innovation in applied chemistry resulting in outstanding commercial development.
+In June 2013, Bruce Roth, senior vice president, Small Molecule Drug Discovery was awarded the 2013 SCI Perkin Medal for his innovation in applied chemistry resulting in outstanding commercial development.

 The SCI Perkin Medal is recognized as the highest honor given for outstanding work in applied chemistry in the United States.
 It commemorates the discovery of the first synthetic dye (the so-called Perkin mauve) by Sir William Henry Perkin in 1856.
 This discovery was a significant step forward in organic chemistry that led to the birth of a major segment of the chemical industry.
 The SCI Perkin Medal was first awarded to Sir William at a banquet held by the SCI in New York in 1906.
 Since then, more than 100 such awards have been given to notable scientists.